 How Syncrude produces oil

-The bitumen is then upgraded into a high quality, light, sweet crude oil through fluid coking, hydroprocessing, hydrotreating and reblending.
+The bitumen is upgraded into a high-quality, light, sweet crude oil through fluid coking, hydroprocessing, hydrotreating and reblending.

 The final product, Syncrude Sweet Premium, is sent by pipeline to Edmonton area refineries and then via pipeline terminals to refineries across Canada and into the United States.